 Transform your practice

-Delivered on site at USC Sunshine Coast in Sippy Downs, QLD or via Zoom, this course is for primary school educators and teachers and those currently working in Steiner schools or familiar with Steiner’s pedagogy who are interested in evolving and deepening their understanding, practice and pedagogy of Steiner Education in primary school, years 1-7.
+Delivered on site at UniSC in Sippy Downs, QLD or via Zoom, this course is for primary school educators and teachers and those currently working in Steiner schools or familiar with Steiner’s pedagogy who are interested in evolving and deepening their understanding, practice and pedagogy of Steiner Education in primary school, years 1-7.

 Consider this course if you are interested in evolving and transforming your practice to meet the needs of children in Australia today, exploring approaches that are, by their nature, expansive and dynamic, and which strive to meet a range of abilities and capacities to meet the requirements of a fast-moving world where we seem to only value that which we can measure.
 Focusing on deepening and developing our teaching, the course aims to provide current teachers with discussions and workshops that support excellence in classroom teaching and learning.
 Class teachers and subject teachers are welcome, as are administrators and parents who have an understanding of Steiner Education.